-The task of the researcher is to analyze the causes of hydroclimatic events using these 72 incomplete model data sets.
-At the simplest level the researcher will then discover that the 73 model reported P-E cannot be made to balance the convergence of the vertically integrated 74 moisture flux, no matter how the latter is calculated.
-However, even if it did balance, this 75 would not be very enlightening.
-The main goal of such work is to go further and determine 76 what the causes of the moisture convergence or divergence anomalies are and, therefore, break 77 it down into components due to changes in mean circulation, specific humidity and transient 78 Seager et al. (2010b); Seager and Naik (2012); Seager et al. (2012); Nakamura et al. (2012)).
-To do this requires further analysis of the moisture budget and creates a new set of problems as we shall see.
-81 and spatial resolution of the data and what additional errors are introduced in attempts to break down moisture convergence into constituent parts.
-We also aim to provide guidance as to the best possible way to numerically evaluate the moisture budget with existing model data and suggest improvements for the archiving of model and reanalysis data in the future that will allow improved accuracy in diagnostic computations.
-To this effect we will consider both the climatological moisture budget and the anomalous budget during the Mississippi floods of late spring-early summer 1993.
+The task of the researcher is, more commonly, to analyze the causes of hydroclimatic 73 events using these incomplete model data sets.
+At the simplest level the researcher will 74 then discover that, in the long term mean, the model reported P - E cannot be made to 75 balance the convergence of the vertically integrated moisture flux, no matter how the latter 76 is calculated.
+However, even if it did balance, this would not be very enlightening.
+The main 77 goal of such work is to go further and determine what the causes of the moisture convergence 78 or divergence anomalies are and, therefore, break it down into components due to changes in 79 mean circulation, specific humidity and transient eddies (e.g. Huang et al. (2005); Seager 80 et al. (2010b); Seager and Naik (2012); Seager et al. (2012); Nakamura et al. (2012)).
+To do 81 this requires further analysis of the moisture budget and creates a new set of problems as we 82 shall see.
+83

+The point of this paper is to provide a detailed and thorough assessment of the errors 84 introduced in diagnostic analyses of the moisture budget and how these depend on the temporal 85 and spatial resolution of the data and what additional errors are introduced in attempts to 86 break down moisture convergence into constituent parts.
+We also aim to provide guidance 87 as to the best possible way to numerically evaluate the moisture budget with existing model 88 data and suggest improvements for the archiving of model and reanalysis data in the future 89 that will allow improved accuracy in diagnostic computations.
+To this effect we will consider 90 the climatological moisture budget and then apply the lessons learned to the moisture budget 91 during a major hydroclimatic anomaly - that of the Mississippi floods of late spring-early 92 summer 1993 - and show that, budget errors notwithstanding, it is possible to use the chosen 93 reanalysis to elucidate the physical mechanisms that led to the flood.
+94